tomgxz/Kraken/REPORT.md

   |Design to standards|Valid and conventional HTML & CSS promote accessibility by making code more flexible and robust.
 It also means that screen readers can correctly interpret some website elements.|

 #### ARIA
-  ARIA (Accessible Rich Internet Applications) attributes will be used throughout the website to allow screen readers to navigate the website.
-These attributes can be used by assistive technologies, such as screen readers, to provide a more detailed and customised user experience.
-It is particularly useful for improving the accessibility of dynamic content and advanced user interface controls, such as those used in rich internet applications.
+  ARIA (Accessible Rich Internet Applications) is a syntax system developed by the W3C Web Accessibility Initiative to allow for screen readers and other accessibilty features when navigating websites on the internet.
+Quoted from [their overview on w3.org](https://www.w3.org/WAI/standards-guidelines/aria/):
+  > "WAI-ARIA, the Accessible Rich Internet Applications Suite, defines a way to make Web content and Web applications more accessible to people with disabilities.
+It especially helps with dynamic content and advanced user interface controls developed with HTML, JavaScript, and related technologies."

+  ARIA attributes will be used throughout the website to allow screen readers and other accessibilty features to use the website, despite the small chance that they would use it.
+It is also intended to be implemented into the creation of websites via the drag-and-drop editor, using JavaScript to programatically assign appropriate ARIA tags to elements that require them.

 ### Stakeholder input

-<br><br><br><br>
-<br><br><br><br>
-<br><br><br><br>
+<br><br>

 ### Website structure and backend

 #### Flask
-  I have decided to use the Flask Python library as the backend for this website, as I have prior experience in using it, and it suits this project.
-It is well-documented online, relatively lightweight, and easy to use.
-Although it does not include as many built-in features as other libraries (such as Django), there are plenty of other Python libraries, such as `flask-login` and `flask-sqlalchemy`, that can add in all of the functionality that is missing from the framework.
+  I have decided to use the Flask Python library as the backend for this website.
+This is because I have prior experience in using it, it suits this project, and was suggested by Kevin, one of the stakeholders.
+It is also appealing due to it being well documented, relatively lightweight, and easy to set up.
+Despite its lack of built-in features when compared to other libraries (such as Django), there are many other third-party Python libraries (including as `flask-login` and `flask-sqlalchemy`) that add in more functionality that is missing from the framework, and that is required for this project.
+The one thing that I will have to keep in mind if the project gets significantly larger is that it may not be suited as well to large amounts of traffic, in comparison to other frameworks.

 #### Jinja
   I have decided to use the Jinja2 template syntax for storing the HTML files, as it has in-built functionality with Flask via the `flask.render_template()` function.
-All of the HTML files used for the website will be stored in the `templates/` folder in the server directory.
+All of the HTML files used for the website will be stored in the `templates/` folder in the server directory, as it is the native directory that Flask looks for, making it more intuitive for other potential developers.

   Jinja is a template system built for Python and Flask (other frameworks have different template systems).
 It uses templates to reduce duplicated code and make it easier to develop.
 It enables logic operations in the template file, with functionality for `if`, `while`, `for`, and variable declaration and usage.